Chapter 6. Honda B: Survivability

 British companies, like BSA, used to dominate the lucrative US motorcycle market.
-But in the 1960s the fortunes of British firms endured a dramatic decline in the face of competition from a new rival, the Japanese firm Honda.
-The UK government responded by commissioning a report from the Boston Consulting Group (BCG) to provide them with ‘strategic alternatives’ for its national champions.
-This 120 page report detailed how the upstart Japanese rival had outcompeted its more illustrious British rivals.
-Honda, they surmised, had leveraged its position as the leading ‘low price producer’ in Japan to “force entry into the US market” and, after establishing this bridgehead, Honda aggressively expanded by targeting new market segments.
-So compelling was this narrative that it was eventually written up as Harvard Business School (HBS) case and has been taught in western business schools since.
-It epitomised a “best practice” business strategy.
+But, in the 1960s, their fortunes suffered a dramatic decline in the face of competition from a new rival — the Japanese firm, Honda.
+The UK government reacted to the defeat of their national champions by commissioning a report from Boston Consulting Group (BCG) to provide ‘strategic alternatives’.
+The 120 page report firstly detailed how the upstart Japanese had managed to outcompete its more illustrious British rivals.
+Honda had leveraged its position as the ‘low price leader’ in Japan to “force entry into the US market” creating a bridgehead from which they could expanded aggressively by targeting new market segments.
+This narrative was so compelling that it was written up as Harvard Business School (HBS) case study and has been taught in Western business schools for decades as a “best practice” market entry business strategy.

-Some years later, the six Japanese executives who had led Honda’s success in the US market accepted an invitation to discuss what happened from an American management consultant, Richard Pascale.
-Pascale was something of a rarity at the time.
-He believed US companies should “look at what it was that Japanese companies were doing better than them, and to learn their lessons”.
+However, some years later, the six Japanese executives who had led Honda’s entry into the US market accepted an invitation to discuss how it had happened with an American management consultant — and a rather different narrative emerged.
+Richard Pascale was something of a rarity at the time; he believed US companies should “look at what it was that Japanese companies were doing better than them, and to learn their lessons”.
 His invitation to the Honda executives was an attempt to do just that.
-His published findings — in what would later become known as the ‘Honda B’ paper — were revelatory.
-Far from having the “streamlined strategy” described by BCG, Honda didn’t appear to have a strategy at all — not in the western sense of the word.
-Their success, according to Pascale, was more the result of “miscalculation, serendipity, and organisational learning”.
+His published findings from these discussions — what would later become known as the ‘Honda B’ paper — were revelatory.
+Instead of having the “streamlined strategy” that had been lauded by BCG, Honda didn’t appear to have had a strategy at all — not in the Western sense of the word.
+Their success, Pascale surmised, was more the result of “miscalculation, serendipity, and organisational learning”.
+But it had worked.

-In the 1950s Honda had become the market leader in the Japanese motorcycle industry with a reputation for making powerful motorbikes.
-But the lessons of Japan’s chaotic post-war years taught Honda to continually seek out new niches to exploit.
-One of these was a growing need amongst small businesses for a lighter, less expensive motorcycle to make deliveries on.
-To meet this need Honda launched the 50cc Supercub in 1958 and was “engulfed by demand”.
-Their success in a new segment encouraged them to try and break into the lucrative US motorcycle market.
-So the following year two Honda executives made an exploratory visit to the US after which the decision to enter the US market was made.
-But “in truth”, one of the executives revealed to Pascale, we “had no strategy other than the idea of seeing if we could sell something in the United States”.
+In the post-war Japan Honda had become the market leader in the domestic motorcycle industry, with a reputation for making powerful motorbikes.
+But the chaotic environment of the time had taught them to continuously seek out other, new niches they could exploit as well.
+One such niche was the growing need small Japanese businesses had for a lighter, less expensive motorcycle to make deliveries on.
+So, in 1958 Honda launched the 50cc Supercub and became “engulfed by demand”.
+This success emboldened them to try and enter the US motorcycle market.
+Following an exploratory visit by two Honda executives the following year Honda made the decision to enter the US market — but “in truth”, one of the Honda executives revealed to Pascale, we “had no strategy other than the idea of seeing if we could sell something in the United States”.

-Honda’s entry to the US went badly as they were hit by a series of major setbacks.
-They had difficulties obtaining a currency permit from the Japanese Ministry of Finance.
-This meant the funds available for the venture turned out to be only a fraction of what they needed.
-To save money the executives had to share an apartment, with two of them sleeping on the floor, and could only afford to rent a run-down warehouse at the edge of town (so had to commute there on their Supercubs) and had to stack all the motorcycles themselves in order to save on labour costs.
-Then their problems got worse.
-The powerful motorbikes they had been selling developed mechanical failure.
-Americans, it turned out, drove further and faster than the Japanese and were driving Honda’s flagship motorbikes into the ground.
-The Executives had no choice but to halt further sales until the R&D team back in Japan found a solution to the mechanical problem.
+Honda’s market entry went badly.
+They had difficulties obtaining a currency permit from the Japanese Ministry of Finance, which meant available funds for the venture turned out to be only a fraction of what they thought they needed.
+In order to save money the executives had to share an apartment in the US, with two of them sleeping on the floor.
+They could only afford to rent a run-down warehouse at the edge of town, which they commuted to on their Supercubs which they had bought with them to get around cheaply.
+And they had to stack the motorcycles themselves to save on labour costs.
+But then their problems really started.
+Their powerful motorbikes, which they promoted hard as their best chance of cracking the US market, started to develop mechanical failures.
+The early bikes they had sold were being driven into the ground by their American customers, who drive further and faster than the Japanese.
+Their flagship product was looking like a dud and the Executives had no choice but to halt any further sales until their R&D team back in Japan could find a solution.

-Honda’s success, as the six Executives freely admitted, didn’t come from the ‘focused strategy’ attributed to it by BCG.
-Honda’s focus had been to sell their powerful flagship motorbikes but this had broken down due to unexpected mechanical failures.
-They never had the intention of selling the Supercubs.
-Instead, they merely had the good sense to take advantage of an opportunity that arose when they needed it.
-Even their hugely successful ad campaign lauded in the HBS business case — “You Meet the Nicest People on a Honda” — turned out to be a happy accident.
-The slogan had been created by a local university student for a course assignment, whose teacher had sent it to the advertising agency working with Honda.
-The Executives, again, had merely had the good sense to adopt it.
+Honda’s success, as the six Executives freely admitted later, didn’t come from the ‘focused strategy’ attributed to it by BCG.
+Their focus had been to sell Honda’s powerful flagship motorbikes, but this had been de-railed by mechanical failures.
+They also never intended to sell the little Supercubs, they merely agreed to an offer that came to them at a time of need.
+Even their successful, award-winning ad campaign (“You Meet the Nicest People on a Honda”) — lauded in the HBS business case — turned out to have been a happy accident.
+The catchy slogan had been created by a student for a course assignment at a local university and was sent to Honda’s advertising agency by the student’s teacher.
+The Executives, again, merely had the good sense to go with the flow.

 “Rarely [in Japanese firms] does one leader (or a strategic planning group) produce a bold strategy that guides a firm unerringly.
 Far more frequently, the input is from below.
 It is this ability of an organisation to move information and ideas from the bottom to the top and back again in continuous dialogue that the Japanese value above all things.
 As this dialogue is pursued, what in hindsight may be [seen as] “strategy” evolves”. — The Honda Effect.
 R.Pascale.
 (1996)